How I Reduced Token Usage by 95.6% Without Losing Quality

 Case Study: Daily Report Generation

-I run a daily report generation pipeline that produces 15 reports.
+I run a pipeline that makes 15 reports every day.
 With raw prompts:

 With sinc-LLM structured prompts:

-That is an 86.1% reduction on this single pipeline alone.
+That is an 86.1% drop on this one pipeline alone.

 The CONSTRAINTS Band Is the Token Efficiency Lever

-The single most impactful change for token reduction is adding length and format constraints.
-Without them, the model fills output until it reaches its internal "this feels complete" threshold — which is typically 800-2,000 tokens for a simple question.
+The single biggest change you can make is to add length and format rules.
+Without them, the model writes until it feels done.
+That is usually 800 to 2,000 tokens, even for a simple question.

 Add "Maximum 300 words.
 No introduction paragraph.
 No conclusion paragraph.
-Answer directly." to your CONSTRAINTS band and watch output tokens drop by 60-70% while information density increases.
+Answer directly." to your CONSTRAINTS band.
+Output tokens will drop 60 to 70% and the answers will be more useful.

 Implementation: From Raw to Structured